Dacawalay conflict: Aftermath

 The attack provoked immediate local and cross-border condemnation, the flight of displaced persons (including to Somaliland), and heightened tensions along the Ethiopia–Somaliland border.
 Authorities in Somaliland issued statements condemning the actions of the Somali Region's security forces and calling for accountability; Somaliland officials also reported detentions and deaths among elders who had gone to mediate.
-Local clinics reported receiving many wounded; some sources documented mass burials and a surge in internally displaced persons.
+Local clinics reported receiving many wounded, while sources documented mass burials and a surge in internally displaced persons.
 Humanitarian access was constrained in the immediate aftermath due to security concerns and the communications blackout.

+Ethiopian and Somaliland government officials convened in the Ethiopian Somali state capital Jigjiga on 26 December in a bid to de-escalate tensions, at a meeting chaired by Somali region president Hussein Hashi.
+The Ethiopian national government delegation was led by Federal Police Commissioner General Demelash Gebremichael, who was said to present evidence of Somaliland military involvement in the clashes and demanded that the Somalian army withdraw from the border area.
+The Ethiopian National Defense Force (ENDF) was reportedly deployed to the Harshin to re-assert order and drive away the attackers.

 Reactions

 Somaliland government

-The government of Somaliland publicly condemned the assault and characterized it as a massacre of Isaaq communities by Somali Region forces; statements demanded international attention and accountability.
-Somaliland authorities also reported that traditional elders from Somaliland had been abducted and/or killed while attempting to mediate.
+The government of Somaliland publicly condemned the assault and characterized it as a massacre of Isaaq communities by Somali Region forces.
+Somaliland's Minister of Internal Security, Abdalle Maxamed Carab (alternatively spelled as "Mohamed Arab") declared that the attack by these forces "violate human rights and governance principles", while alleging that traditional elders from Somaliland had been abducted and/or killed while attempting to mediate.
+Somaliland President Abdirahman Abdillahi Irro condemned the violence and stressed the need for accountability, while attending the funerals of attack victims.

 Regional and diaspora responses

-Somali regional commentators, diaspora groups, and a number of Somaliland- and diaspora-based media published eyewitness accounts and op-eds condemning the killings and urging international human-rights organisations to investigate.
-Opinion pieces and human-rights appeals described the Dacawalay attack as part of a broader pattern of systematic abuses allegedly linked to clan politics in the Somali Region.
+Somali regional commentators and a number of Somaliland- and diaspora-based media published eyewitness accounts and op-eds condemning the killings and urging international human-rights organisations to investigate.
+An opinion piece by Abdirisaq Hassan appealed to Amnesty International to demand accountability from the Somali region authorities on account of reports of human rights abuses.
+The piece described the Dacawalay attack as part of a broader pattern of systematic abuses linked to clan politics in the Somali Region of Ethiopia.